remic-othr/PhaKIR_DIY/docs/DIY.md

 agreement), you can implement a registration approval workflow in Authenitk (as we did) before giving them Gokapi access.

 Always communicate clearly on the challenge website or email when new data is available.
-In summary, MinIO serves as the backend storage for all challenge data , while Gokapi is a frontend for participants to retrieve files securely.
+In summary, Garage serves as the backend storage for all challenge data , while Gokapi is a frontend for participants to retrieve files securely.
 This separation ensures you keep control over the master data, and participants only get what they need in a controlled manner.